geodynamics/aspect/cookbooks/initial-condition-S20RTS/doc/initial-condition-S20RTS.md

 therefore isostatically compensated, in which case their shear wave perturbation would not contribute buoyancy variations.
-We therefore included an additional option to zero out temperature perturbations within a certain depth, however, in this example we don&rsquo;t make use of this functionality.
+We therefore included an additional option to zero out temperature perturbations within a certain depth, however, in this example we don't make use of this functionality.
-The chemical variation within the mantle might require a more sophisticated &lsquo;Vs to density&rsquo; scaling that varies for example with depth or as a function of the perturbation itself, which is not captured in this model.
+The chemical variation within the mantle might require a more sophisticated 'Vs to density' scaling that varies for example with depth or as a function of the perturbation itself, which is not captured in this model.
 The described procedure provides an absolute temperature for every point, which will only be adjusted at the boundaries if indicated in the Boundary